jaystewart86/jaystewart.co.uk/README.md

 **Featured Projects:**

 * **OptiPortfolio:** https://github.com/jaystewart86/optiportfolio - An intelligent tool that helps users optimize their investment portfolios based on risk tolerance and financial goals.
-(Built with Node.js, Express.js, and a frontend framework.)
+(Built with Node.js, Express.js, Neo4j, and React.)
 * **PractiBooking:** https://github.com/jaystewart86/practibooking - A streamlined booking system designed for practitioners (doctors, therapists, consultants) to manage appointments and client information efficiently.
-(Built with Node.js, a database like MongoDB, and a frontend framework.)
+(Built with Node.js, PostgreSQL, and React.)
 * **CreatureMedicine:** https://github.com/jaystewart86/creaturemedicine - A unique web application that provides users with an interactive "medicine card" spread, offering insights and guidance based on animal symbolism and spiritual traditions.
-(Built with Node.js, a frontend framework, and potentially incorporating AI for card selection or interpretation.)
+(Built with Node.js, Express.js, MongoDB, React, and AI for card selection and interpretation.)

 **What You'll Find Here:**